hobbit-project/keycloak-jetty-adapter-for-hobbit/README.md

 1. Open `keycloak-adapter-core-2.4.0.Final.jar`
 1. Delete `org.keycloak.adapters.rotation.AdapterRSATokenVerifier`
 1. Build this project by running `mvn clean package`
-1. Add the created `keycloak-jetty-adapter-for-hobbit-2.4.0.Final.jar` file to the `lib` folder of the extracted zip file
+1. Add the created `keycloak-jetty-adapter-for-hobbit-2.4.0.Final.jar` file to the `lib/keycloak` folder of the extracted zip file
-1. Create a new zip file with an adapted name, e.g., `keycloak-jetty93-adapter-for-hobbit-dist-2.4.0.Final.zip`
+1. Create a new zip file containing the `lib` and the `modules` directed with an adapted name, e.g., `keycloak-jetty93-adapter-for-hobbit-dist-2.4.0.Final.zip`

 ### Usage